Guide To Office Fit-Outs

 The Creative Construction Group was set-up to offer its clients a ‘one stop shop’ for all building and maintenance works for both the residential and commercial markets.
-With over 25 years’ experience within the building and refurbishment industry.
+With over 25 years’ experience in the building and refurbishment industry.
 The company is split into divisions, although all work is dealt with under the one umbrella focusing on providing our clients with an excellent and professional service.
 We hold £5 million public liability and £10 million employer’s liability insurance.
-With a number of skilled and experienced staff on the road in and around the Swindon area, The Creative Construction Group was designed to be the fastest, most efficient and cost effective way of solving your property maintenance and building needs.
+With a number of skilled and experienced staff on the road in and around the Swindon area, The Creative Construction Group was designed to be the fastest, most efficient and cost-effective way of solving your property maintenance and building needs.

 Before we get to the start of the approach, let’s define and outline the different types of fit-out.
 A fit-out is described as the construction processes of making interior spaces viable for work.
 It is commonly used alongside office development, where construction is carried out by a developer, and the final fit-out by the tenant.
 While these can vary between developers, they are typically acknowledged definitions.
 Check with the developer you are working with to ensure their definitions are the same as yours.